jamie2210/CI_MS3_RR/TESTING.md

 ### __Testing user stories__

-#### __First Time Visitor Goals__

-As a first time user of the site I want to be able to:

-1. Understand what the site is for and how to navigate through site.
-2. Register for an account and create a profile.
-3. Find Rave reviews.
-4. Create a rave review.

 | Feature | Expected Outcome | Testing Performed | Result | Pass/Fail |
 | --- | --- | --- | --- | --- |
 `First Time Visitor Goals`